DataAnalyticsinStudentHands/DASH-Documentation/DASH Server Infrastructure/README.md

 We have installed a SSL server certificate for Tomcat to serve the SSL connections.
 The certificate is issued by [Comodo](https://www.namecheap.com/security/ssl-certificates/comodo/positivessl.aspx) and we managed it via an account at [namecheap](https://www.namecheap.com/).
 The account is associated with plindner[at]uh.edu and costs $10 per year.
 It has to be renewed in November.

 Instructions for the installation can be found within the namecheap [documentation](https://www.namecheap.com/support/knowledgebase/article.aspx/9441/0/tomcat-using-keytool).
+To check the validity of the csr, you can use this [link](https://decoder.link/result/)

 ### 2. hnetdev.hnet.uh.edu (Development)